istmobiome/istmobiome-web/content/home/slider.md

   align = "right"

   overlay_color = "#333"  # An HTML color value.
-  overlay_img = "sea.jpg"  # Image path relative to your `static/media/` folder.
+  overlay_img = "site_banner/sea.jpg"  # Image path relative to your `static/media/` folder.
   overlay_filter = 0.3  # Darken the image.
 Value in range 0-1.

 [[item]]
   title = ""
-  content = "Learn more about this website & the grant that supports the work---*Divergence of Marine Symbiosis After the Rise of the Isthmus of Panama*.<br/>" align = "center"  # Choose `center`, `left`, or `right`.
+  content = "Learn more about this website & the grant that supports the work---*Divergence of Marine Symbiosis After the Rise of the Isthmus of Panama*." align = "center"  # Choose `center`, `left`, or `right`.

   overlay_color = "#1f4e74FF"  # An HTML color value.